fANZYo/policingHack17/server/README.md

 This directory contains the source code for the backend server.

-## Endpoint
+## Endpoints

-/createCrime - JSON POST, Required: officer, title, description; Optional: coords
+/createCrime - JSON POST, Required: officer, name, description; Optional: coords

 Creates a new crime report, returns the ID